syslog-ng/syslog-ng.github.io/doc/_admin-guide/070_Destinations/125_Loki/001_Loki_options.md

 |   Type:|       template or template-function|
 |Default:| ${ISODATE} ${HOST} ${MSGHDR} ${MSG}|

 *Description:* This option specifies a template that defines the logformat to be used in the destination.
-For more information on macros and template functions, see Macros of syslog-ng OSE and Template functions of syslog-ng OSE.
+For more information on macros and template functions, see Macros of {{ site.product.short_name }} and Template functions of {{ site.product.short_name }}.

 ## tenant-id()

 |   Type:|     string|
 |Default:|           |

-Available in syslog-ng OSE 4.7 and later versions.
+Available in {{ site.product.short_name }} 4.7 and later versions.

 *Description:* This option sets the tenant ID for multi-tenant cases.